It’s the moment of reckoning for Indian techies.

 While so far the H-1B was granted for three years at a time, and extendable for another three, the USCIS has suggested that now the tenure may be reduced.

 “USCIS will, in its discretion, generally limit the approval period to the length of time demonstrated that the beneficiary will be placed in non-speculative work and that the petitioner will maintain the requisite employer-employee relationship, as documented by contracts, statements of work, and other similar types of evidence,” USCIS said in February.

 On March 20, the USCIS announced that it had suspended premium processing of H-1B visas till Sept.
 10. This service allowed applicants to fast-track the process from the usual three to six months to just over two weeks by paying an additional fee of $1,225.

 While, according to authorities, the suspension is to clear a backlog, it could hurt Indian firms like Infosys and Tata Consultancy Services (TCS) as they will struggle with resource planning.
 Not only will finding local talent be a task in itself, it will also be expensive, eroding employers’ margins.

 It’s not just H-1B workers who are suffering under the uncertainty.
 The US government is also toying with the idea of restricting H-4 visa-holders, mostly spouses of H-1B workers, from working in the US.

-Not only will finding local talent be a task, it will also erode employers’ margins.
 Until 2015, husbands and wives of H-1B workers were not allowed to work in the US.
 The Barack Obama administration then allowed H-4 visa-holders, whose spouses were awaiting green card approval, to seek jobs in the country.